cs160-su22/cs160-su22.github.io/about.md

 Using design methodologies and technical skills learned during the first five weeks, students will work in groups for the last three weeks to ideate, prototype and implement a final project.
 Students will choose their own design methodologies and project topic within a theme.
 During the last three weeks, final project studio will take the place of lecture and studio.
 Final project studio provides in-class time for teams to work together and receive feedback from course staff.

-The instructors for this summer’s CS 160 course are Diyah Mettupalli and Shm Almeda.

-On this website, you can find the schedule of topics and course policies, projects deadlines and readings, as well as office hours.

 ## Weekly Format